-- 1. See definitions for "Contingent Resources", "Best Estimate", "risked", "unrisked" "Development Pending", "Development on Hold" and "Development Unclarified" above. - 2.
+- 1. See definitions for "Contingent Resources", "Best Estimate", "risked", "unrisked" "Development Pending" and "Development on Hold". - 2.
 The volumes of Contingent Resources in this table were calculated at the outlet of the proposed extraction plant. - 3.
 There is no certainty that it will be commercially viable to produce any portion of the Contingent Resources. - 4.
-The Contingent Resource estimates set out in the table reflect, as at December 31, 2019, Athabasca's working interest in the Leismer, Corner and Dover West Sands assets. - 5.
-Based on the estimates contained in the Independent Report dated effective as of December 31, 2019, calculated by McDaniel using McDaniel's pricing forecasts for consistency and in accordance with the COGE Handbook. - 6.
+The Contingent Resource estimates set out in the table reflect, as at December 31, 2020, Athabasca's working interest in the Leismer, Corner and Dover West Sands assets. - 5.
+Based on the estimates contained in the Independent Report dated effective as of December 31, 2020, calculated by McDaniel using McDaniel's pricing forecasts for consistency and in accordance with the COGE Handbook. - 6.
 Totals may not add due to rounding. - 7.
 Gross unrisked Contingent Resource volumes have been included to provide a comparison with the Company's Contingent Resources disclosure from previous years in which risking was not included (prior to 2016). - 8.
 All of the Company's Contingent Resources are of the bitumen product type. - 9.
 All evaluations of future revenue are after the deduction of royalties, development costs, production costs and well abandonment and reclamation costs but before consideration of indirect costs such as administrative, overhead and other miscellaneous expenses.
 For a further discussion of what is and isn't included in abandonment and reclamation costs, please see "Abandonment and Reclamation Costs" below. - 10.
-The estimates of Contingent Resources (Best Estimate) and future net revenue for individual properties may not reflect the same confidence levels as estimates of Contingent Resources (Best Estimate) and future net revenues for all properties, due to the effects of aggregation.
+The estimates of Contingent Resources (Best Estimate) and future net revenue for individual properties may not reflect the same confidence levels as estimates of Contingent Resources (Best Estimate) and future net revenues for all properties, due to the effects of aggregation. - 11.
+The method of quantifying the chance of development is set out in the COGE Handbook Volume 2, Section 2. - 12.
+The Dover West Sands volumes are not economic at this time and are classified accordingly as Development Not Viable.
+Further changes in economic conditions or technical development as of the effective date may result in a change to a different sub-classification in the future.
+The volumes reported in the table are the sub-economic technical volumes for the asset.